The following article is the most comprehensive travel guide to the Karakoram Highway available on the internet. Updated to 2018.

 Transportation along the Karakorum Highway

-If you are backpacking, hitchhiking is, by far, the best option for traveling along the Karakoram Highway.
+If you are backpacking, hitchhiking is, by far, the best option for going from Pakistan to China by road.
 Here’s some personal advice on each road section:

 From Islamabad to Gilgit – During the first 300km previously mentioned, you will go through a minimum of 10 police checkpoints.
 The policemen will give you a lot of trouble if they see you hitchhiking and, probably, they will make you get into the next bus.
 Hitchhiking on this section is not very recommendable, but you can try!

 Gilgit-Baltistan – Extremely easy.
 The KKH is relatively busy and most Pakistanis will be more than happy to pick you up.
 Definitely, much faster than going by public transportation.

 From the border to Tashgurkan – It’s not allowed to cross the border hitchhiking.
 You must go by public transport or with a Chinese local guide.